HSRLCLab/SmartFactory_MQTTCommunication/README.md

 # Documentation
 ## Hardware
-This Code needs a WLAN-Shield to function properly.
+This code needs a WLAN-shield to function properly.
 It's tested with a [Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500](https://www.adafruit.com/product/3010) from Adafruit.

 ## Software
 All functions and files are documented on the [GitHub-Page with Doxygen](https://lmazzole.github.io/SmartFactory_MQTTCommunication/)

-### Dependency Graph
+### Dependency graph

 <p align="center">
     <a href=https://lmazzole.github.io/SmartFactory_MQTTCommunication/_m_q_t_t_communication_8h.html>